alexandre-roux/id3fixr-front/README.md

 Try out the application here: [ID3 Tag Corrector Live Demo](https://mp3-tags-corrector.netlify.app/)

-## Features
+## How it works

-- Select an MP3 file for processing
+1. Select a MP3 file for processing
-- Automatically search for metadata using the **Discogs API**
-- Display a list of search results
+2. The Discogs database is queried and a list of results is displayed
-- Allow users to select the correct track
+3. Select the result corresponding to the track
-- Update ID3 tags with accurate information
-- Option to save a corrected version of the file
+4. Tags are automatically updated with the right values which can also be changed manually
+5. Save the copy of the file with the corrected tags

 ## Technology Stack